-&lt;sup>3 This change will enter into force on 2 December 2019.
-Until 1 December 2019 (included), the investment objective of the Sub-Fund will be: "This Sub-Fund aims to maximize long-term total return by investing primarily in equity and equity-related instruments of corporations, which are incorporated in, or listed in, or operating principally from, or carrying on significant business in, or derive substantial revenue from, or whose subsidiaries, related or associated corporations derive substantial revenue from the PRC and India.
-The investments of the Sub-Fund include, but are not limited to, listed securities in the Recognised Markets, depository receipts including ADRs and GDRs, debt securities convertible into common shares, preference shares and warrant".
+3 This change will enter into force on 1 April 2021.
+Until 31 March 2021 (included), the investment objective of the Sub-Fund will be: " This Sub-Fund aims to maximize long-term capital growth by investing primarily in China A equity and equity-related securities of companies listed on the Shanghai Stock Exchange and/or the Shenzhen Stock Exchange via SHHK and SZHK Stock Connect, or companies that are incorporated in, or listed in, or operating principally from, or carrying on significant business in, or derive substantial revenue from, or whose subsidiaries, related or associated corporations derive substantial revenue from, the PRC.